pavlarsen/Final_Project/README.md

 ## Machine Learning Model

+We decided to try these two models because while investigating this topic it was often mentioned that both Random Forest and Deep Learning had the best overall accuracy score, and both are able to run not only regression but also classification tasks, if it is ever necessary.
+So, we decided to test this, as we wanted to see the comparison.
+Another reason was the easy process of implementing the Random Forest and how fast it was to play around with, as it will be mentioned next, by eliminating columns and running it again.
+As Random Forest works by constructing a multitude of decision trees and selecting a class through them, it corrects the habit of decision trees of overfitting.
+Deep learning, on the other hand, took longer to implement and to run.
+Also, the computer power needed to run Deep learning models is far higher so it takes more time to train.
+In other words, we wanted to see the performance difference between an easy to compute and low computer resource power model and a harder to compute program that requires high computer resources power, at the end both are alternatives that could fit most people around the world.

 In order to build our machine learning model, we used the 'Migration_Data.csv' table that was created through PosgreSQL.
 This table has all the data contained in our two main tables: 'Migrant_Population' and 'Country_Data'.
 The file named 'machine_learning_model.ipynb' contains the code we implemented for this model, where you'll be able to see the following process:

 1. After importing the DataFrame and reordering its columns, we decided to change the values of our 'migration_flag' column.
 This column contains the data that states if a country has a positive or negative Net Migration Rate for a given year.
 So, instead of having 't' (positive) and 'f' (negative) as our boolean values, we replaced them with 1 (true) and 0 (false).